actonbp/deep/deep_app/CloudKit_Setup_Guide.md

 # CloudKit Setup Guide for Bryan's Brain

+## Prerequisites

+- **Apple Developer Program membership** ($99/year) - Required for CloudKit
+- Xcode with your paid developer team selected (not "Personal Team")
+- Devices signed into iCloud for testing

+## Important Note

+CloudKit is **not available** with free Apple Developer accounts.
+You must have a paid Apple Developer Program membership to use CloudKit sync features.

 Follow these steps to enable CloudKit sync in your Xcode project:

 ## 0. Configure Entitlements (IMPORTANT - Do This First!)